 Kunzum Pass closes in October – November

-By September month, Kunzum Pass and other high mountain passes of the Himalayas starts receiving snowfall.
-Hence, it is not an ideal time to travel beyond Kunzum Pass, especially after the middle of October because you can get stranded for some hours to days in between Grampu and Kunzum Pass.
-It has happened in the past and even recently in 2018 when hundreds of tourists got stuck in Spiti and Lahaul valley after sudden snowfall in September.
+By September month, Kunzum Pass and other high mountain passes of the Himalayas start receiving snowfall.
+Hence, it is not an ideal time to travel beyond Kunzum Pass, especially after the middle of October, because you can get stranded for some hours to days in between Grampu and Kunzum Pass.
+It had happened in the past and even recently in 2018 when hundreds of tourists got stuck in Spiti and Lahaul valley after sudden snowfall in September.

 As October begins, the risk becomes even higher.
 Hence, you are limited by a small window of 4-5 months for traveling the road to Spiti Valley from Manali side.

-In the end, of course, you will miss the entire beauty and adventure of traveling or driving or riding one of the most treacherous roads of the world: Hindustan – Tibet Highway.
+In the end, of course, you will miss the entire beauty and adventure of traveling or driving or riding one of the most treacherous roads in the world: Hindustan – Tibet Highway.

-The experience of traveling on Hindustan – Tibet road is unmatched and I call it a destination in itself rather than a journey.
-I am not denying the road beyond Rohtang Pass and towards Kunzum Pass is not that scenic but there is a hell lot more attached to Hindustan – Tibet Highway than the road from Manali over Kunzum Pass to Spiti Valley.
+The experience of traveling on Hindustan – Tibet road is unmatched, and I call it a destination in itself rather than a journey.
+I do not deny the road beyond Rohtang Pass and towards Kunzum Pass is not that scenic, but there is a hell lot more attached to Hindustan – Tibet Highway than the road from Manali over Kunzum Pass to Spiti Valley.